Skip to content

 2. Deployment (alloy-logpush/) — single instance, receives Cloudflare Logpush data (covered in Part 7)

 The DaemonSet Alloy discovers pods on its node, tails their log files, and forwards to Loki.
-It also receives OTLP traces and batches them to Jaeger:
+It also receives OTLP traces and batches them to Jaeger.
+Traefik access logs get special treatment: they are parsed as JSON and enriched with structured metadata for the access log dashboard.

 logging {